Insider Tips From Local Experts

 The Bird Cage Theatre

 In 1882, the New York Times called the Bird Cage Theatre “...the wildest, wickedest night spot between Basin Street and the Barbary Coast.”
 In fact, more than 140 bullet holes remain in the building from historic gunfights.
 The former brothel and gaming house is rumored to be haunted by the spirits of several ladies of the evening and their clients.
-If you’re not afraid, reserve a spot on the theatre’s nightly ghost tour (6:15 p.m. tour is for guests 12 and over, though minors must be accompanied by a parent; 8 p.m. tour is for adults only).
+Visitors and employees of The Bird Cage Theater have reported hearing the sounds of laughter, yelling and music at night, as though the parties of "The Old West" were still raging.
+If you’re not afraid, reserve a spot on the theatre’s nightly ghost tour (tours are 6:15 p.m. and 8 p.m. and are open to adults and children over 7 years old accompanied by an adult).

-Goodenough Silver Mine Tour
+Good Enough Silver Mine Tour

-The Goodenough Mine was claimed in 1878 and started production in 1879.
+The Good Enough Mine was claimed in 1878 and started production in 1879.
 In the town's heyday, the mine was Tombstone's major silver producer.
 This 45-minute tour takes you into the mine where you'll learn how the miners worked, see what silver ore looks like and experience what it's like to spend time underground in a historic hard-rock mine.

 Rose Tree Inn Museum

-The museum, which opened to the public in 1964, is home to the world’s largest rose tree, a Lady Banksia that is more than 130 years old and covers 9,000 square feet.
+The museum, which opened to the public in 1964, is home to the world’s largest rose tree, a Lady Banksia that is more than 135 years old and covers 9,000 square feet.
 The original root cuttings of the tree were shipped from Tombstone resident Mary Gee’s family in Scotland to Arizona in 1885.
 Mary Gee and her friend Amelia Adamson planted the tree near the back patio of the Vizinia Mine boarding house, which Amelia ran.
 The tree flourished and continues to bloom for six weeks every spring in March and April.